SharinaS/Cloud-Engineering-Fundamentals/EC2.md

 * For when data is infrequently accessed, like data archiving, but where you have opted to not use glacier.

 ## EBS Volumes and SnapShots
+Snapshots exist on S3.
+Think of snapshots as a photograph of the disk, and that photo is stored on S3.
+* Snapshots are point in time copies of volumes.
+* Snapshots are incremental, so only the blocks that have changed since your last snapshot are moved to S3.
+So, only the changes in the blocks are moved to S3.
+* It can take some time for snapshots to be created.
+* Best practice: when taking a snapshot for EBS volumes that serve as root devices, *stop the instance before taking the snapshot*. ... though you can take a snap while the instance is running.
+* You can create AMI's from Snapshots

 Go to "Volumes" on the left

 From A Cloud Guru: Whereever the EC2 instance is, the volume will be in the same availability zone.
 In a physical computer, you want the hard disk drive to be as close to the motherboard as possible.
 In a virtual machine, and a virtual hard disk drive, you want them in the same availability zone, otherwise there will be too much lag.

 ## Deletion of Volumes
-After termination of an instance, the EBS volume will be automatically removed too, since delete on termination is automatically checked.
+After termination of an instance, the EBS volume will be automatically removed too, since delete on termination is automatically checked... since it's a root device volume.

+So, when you terminate an EC2 instance, by default the root device volume will be terminated.

+Additional volumes, attached to that EC2 instance, however, will *continue to persist.* You will have to manually click the radio buttons of each of the volumes, and click "Actions > Delete Volumes."

+## Modify Volumes, Make a SnapShot, Move regions / AZs
-### Example: instance with multiple EBS volumes added
+### Example: Instance with multiple EBS volumes added
 Amazon Linux AMI --> T2.micro instance

 Everything left as default in the Configure instance details.